The History of Lee's Summit

 City Charter & Code of Ordinances - Historical Preservation Commission

 Over a hundred years ago, the small 11 block Town of Strother straddled the Missouri Pacific Railroad tracks.
 Today, that small town consists of 65.24 square miles and is known as the City of Lee's Summit.
 In the late 1800's, a man by the name of William B. Howard was drawn to this fertile, gently rolling prairie land with the dream of building a city.
-Today, nearly 93,000 residents have been enticed to this progressive, yet restful and family-oriented community atmosphere, with a unified dream to create a dynamic, vital city.
+Today, over 93,000 residents have been enticed to this progressive, yet restful and family-oriented community atmosphere, with a unified dream to create a dynamic, vital city.
 From yesterday to today, the story of this once small town has been filled with the courage, dedication, and quiet determination of its citizens, making Lee's Summit an ideal city in which to live and work.

 On October 28, 1865, William B. Howard founded the Town of Strother by filing a plat containing the 11 blocks that currently encompass the downtown business district.
 At the time of incorporation, the population count stood at one hundred people.
 In November of 1868, the name was changed and the area incorporated as the "Town of Lee's Summit".
 Although the "Summit" portion of the name was obviously based on the fact the town's elevation is the highest point on the railroad between Kansas City and St. Louis, there are numerous opinions and theories on the origin of "Lee".
 According to one theory, the town was named after Civil War General Robert E. Lee, since incorporation took place shortly after the war and the majority of citizens migrated from the Southern states.
 However, another version suggests the town was named after a prominent early settler, Dr. Pleasant Lea.
 The discrepancy in the spelling of "Lea" has been attributed to railroad sign painters.